atul181/Aerospike-Configuration-Anomaly-Detector/README.md

 3. Send an Ok/Critical event to riemann depending on if there were any differences in the configs that it tried to compare.

+To run the script:
+$ python3 init.py

+Before running the script , there are certain variables whose values have to be set to an appropriate value.These variables are in the beginning of the above 5 python files.

+It is advisable to run the init.py python file at a priority value that is lesser than the priority of Aerospike instance so that Aerospike doesnot suffer due to lack of resources because of the script.